Nuclear C*-algebras: 99 problems: From strict comparison to -stability

 There are now more general results where, under trace space conditions, the implication \eqref{it:TW.3}$\implies$\eqref{it:TW.2} of the Toms--Winter conjecture holds (\cite{Lin:AIM,Lin:arXiv22,Zhang:JFA}).
 We expect, but have not checked, that simple separable nuclear non-elementary {$C^*$}-algebras with these trace space conditions automatically have uniform property $\Gamma$.

 Since uniform property $\Gamma$ is automatic when the trace space of $A$ is small, there are certainly non-$\mathcal Z$-stable simple nuclear {$C^*$}-algebras which have uniform property $\Gamma$ (such as Villadsen’s second type examples with unique trace and higher stable rank from \cite{Villadsen:JAMS}).
 But, for reasons we explain further in Section \ref{sec:TW2}, we are particularly interested in the stable rank one case.
 We have been unable to determine whether the non-$\Z$-stable simple nuclear {$C^*$}-algebras with large trace spaces have uniform property $\Gamma$.\footnote{In \cite{CETW:IMRN}, two of us asserted that the relevant {$C^*$}-algebras did have uniform property $\Gamma$ -- this was based on an erroneous calculation of their trace spaces.
-See the discussion following \cite[Question~5.29]{CCEGSTW}.}
+See the discussion following \cite[Question~5.29]{CCEGSTW}.
+In fact this problem has been a bit of a trap; the first version of the preprint \cite{ElliottNiu25} claimed that the relevant $C^*$-algebras do not have property $\Gamma$, but that argument, while introducing a lot of very promising ideas, also contains a gap.}

 \begin{question} Do the Villadsen algebras of the first type (from \cite{Villadsen:JFA}) have uniform property $\Gamma$? \end{question}

 Given a Villadsen algebra $A$ of the first type which fails to have strict comparison, let $D$ be the canonical Cartan subalgebra in $A$ (coming from the inductive limit construction).
 A recent preprint of Elliott and Niu shows that the inclusion $D\subseteq A$ fails to have uniform property $\Gamma$; i.e.\ one cannot find projections $p$ witnessing property $\Gamma$ for $\overline{A}^{T(A)}$ inside the subalgebra $\overline{D}^{T(A)}$ (\cite[Theorem~1.1 and Proposition~4.8]{ElliottNiu24}).
 This rules out one natural way to try to prove property $\Gamma$ for this example -- one might have hoped to find the approximately central projection inside $\overline{D}^{T(A)}$ as one can certainly divide the unit in an approximately central fashion there.
 Some of the authors view this as evidence that Problem~\ref{q:VilladsenGamma} has a negative answer.